 - Card sharing – This occurs when a provider knowingly treats and claims reimbursement for someone other than the eligible beneficiary.

 - Collusion – Collusion is the act of knowingly collaborating with beneficiaries to file false reimbursement claims.

 Medicare fraud is a huge problem in the United States, and the government is eager to act against those who engage in the practice.
 In order to encourage citizens to report those who defraud Medicare, the government offers generous financial compensation to whistleblowers.
 However, in order to ensure that you are compensated for your Medicare fraud information, you should contact a Medicare fraud whistleblower attorney to assist you with reporting.

 Contact a Medicare fraud whistleblower attorney

 If you have evidence of Medicare fraud, you may be entitled to financial compensation.
 However, in order to receive a monetary reward from the government, you need to make sure that you do everything correctly.
-At Jeffrey Newman Law, we’ll help you accumulate the documentation you need to file your claim and guide you through the process in a manner that ensures you remain legally protected.
+At Newman & Shapiro, we’ll help you accumulate the documentation you need to file your claim and guide you through the process in a manner that ensures you remain legally protected.
 Whether you are aware of irregularities in the healthcare office in which you work or have otherwise uncovered activity designed to defraud Medicare, you need an experienced attorney on your side.
 Please contact us today for a consultation.